anamikapainuly/CleanArchitectureComposeApp/README.md

 * Dependency injection with Dagger-Hilt
 * Clean Architecture, with data, domain and presentation layer
 * Retrofit for API call
+* Pull to refresh
-* Local Caching with Room
+* Local Caching with Room, works offline